awolter27/War/README.md

 - Players will be able to choose from various icons to place next to their usernames.
 - When the player clicks the buttons, they should flash a different color, so the player knows the browswer responded to their click.
 - There will be a responsive web design to optimize viewing on screens of different sizes.
+- There should be a warning if the player decides to click restart during the middle of the game.
 - There will be animations depicting the cards flip over.
 - There will be animations depicting the cards sliding into the deck.